zmechanic/EmbeddedPython/README.md

 It provides automatic type conversion and handles discrepancies between Python 2 and Python 3 internally, so you can enjoy coding, not muddling around.
 This means, Unicode Strings and Ints are handled properly, which is a big drawback for Python version upgrade.

 Project is fully covered with Unit Test, including stress tests to ensure no memory leaks on Python side are introduced.

+The ultimate goal of this project is to get Python hosted and running from C# application on Raspberry Pi.